JohnathonBowers/coding-log/coding-log.md

 ## April 2023

+**April 22, 2023**
+- Refactored login and registration for group project

 **April 21, 2023**
 - Wrote a "display()" method for a singly linked list assignment for my Projects & Algorithms course
 - Reviewed notes on Python